m-bouville/investing-by-numbers/README.md

 Some indicators aim at telling that the market is in a trend (up or down).
 If one expects the market to keep trending up one buys, if one expects a downward trend one sells.
 Such trends can exist over minutes or years.
 Trading on the shorter time scales is a full-time activity.

-### Anybody can use it...
+I use monthly data starting in the 19th century (I deal with stocks as an asset class rather than with indivdual stocks), not daily or tick-by-tick data from the past few years.
+Two advantages of strategies trading less often are:
+- they are less time consuming, i.e. not a full-time job,
+- the trading costs are not as huge an issue.
+I test the strategies,
+- taking costs into account and
+- splitting the data between searching for parameters and testing them.
+So I do not claim that a certain strategy should work in theory, I actually test it and show the results as plots: https://github.com/m-bouville/investing-by-numbers/tree/master/figures (so you can make up your own mind as to whether this is working or not).

+### Strategies for the average investor
-We focus on time scales of years, which essentially means investing in stocks except  when the market is unfavorable.
+I focus on time scales of years, which essentially means investing in stocks except  when the market is unfavorable.
 Such asset allocation is suitable for normal, non-professional investors:
 - it is based solely on dynamic changes to the stock-bond allocation,
 - there is no short position,
 - there is no stock-picking,